haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 Examine the various clusters.
 How does the orientation of HPR differ between them?
 </a>

-**Note:** You can turn on and off a cluster by clicking on its name in the right panel of the PyMOL window.

 Let's now check if the active residues which we defined are actually part of the interface.
-In the PyMOL command window type:
+For this, we need to create selections of active residues for each molecule and colour them differently:
 <a class="prompt prompt-pymol">
 select e2a_active, (resi 38,40,45,46,69,71,78,80,94,96,141) and chain A<br>
 select hpr_active, (resi 15,16,17,20,48,49,51,52,54,56) and chain B<br>